Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Theorem : algorithm for on bounded treewidth

-\paragraph{Global constraints: \textsc{$k$-Balanced Partitioning}} Ganian and Obdržálek~\cite{GO:13} introduce \MSOGLin and show that also this logic expresses \textsc{Equitable $k$-Coloring}, and moreover the \textsc{Equitable connected $k$-Partition} problem.
+Ganian and Obdržálek~\cite{GO:13} introduce \MSOGLin and show that also this logic expresses \textsc{Equitable $k$-Coloring}, and moreover the \textsc{Equitable connected $k$-Partition} problem.
 Interestingly, they also discuss the complexity of the \textsc{$k$-Balanced Partitioning} problem, where the goal is to find an equitable (all parts of size differing by at most one) $k$-partition and, moreover, minimize the number of edges between partites.
 They provide an \FPT algorithm for graphs of bounded vertex cover, but are unable to express the problem in \MSOGLin, and thus pose as an open problem the task of finding a more expressive formalism which would capture this problem.
 They also state that no parameterized algorithm exists for graphs of bounded treewidth, but that is no longer true due to the results of van Bevern et al.~\cite{BevernFSS:2015}.
 On the other hand, the question of capturing \textsc{$k$-Balanced Partitioning} by some \MSO extension stands.
-Here we show that it can be expressed as an instance of weighted \MSOGLin model checking when we use edge set variables (thus this is not applicable to graphs of bounded neighborhood diversity).
+Here we show that it can be expressed as an instance of weighted \MSOGLin model checking over $\sigma_2$-structures (thus this is not applicable to graphs of bounded neighborhood diversity where we only have algorithms for $\sigma_1$-structures).

 Let $\varphi$ be an \MSOG formula with $k$ free vertex set variables $X_1, \dots, X_k$ and one free edge set variable $Y$.
 We use $\varphi$ to express that $X_1, \dots, X_k$ is an equitable $k$-partition; this is easily done using the global constraints.
 Furthermore, we enforce that $Y$ is the set of edges with one endpoint in $X_i$ and another in $X_j$ for any $i \neq j$.
 For a satisfying assignment $X_1, \dots, X_k, Y$, let $(\vc x, \vc y) \in \{0,1\}^{k|V|} \times \{0,1\}^{|E|}$ be its characteristic vector.
 To minimize the number of edges between partites, it suffices to minimize $\vc y$.
 This also clearly extends to the case studied in the literature when edges are assigned weights.